vishnumanepalli/-Softie_OnlineRetail/src/-Softie_OnlineRetail/Readme.txt

   Follow these steps : https://www.postgresql.org/download/linux/ubuntu/ ,if you are using Linux Ubuntu.
 2.Install Nodejs (can be installed by following these steps: https://nodejs.org/en).
   In command prompt, type commands 'node -v' and 'npm -v' to check Nodejs is installed properly.
-3.Download the zip file and extract the src folder which contains -Softie_OnlineRetail which further contains client and server folders.
+3.Download the zip file and extract the src folder which contains client and server folder.
-4.Open VS Code and then open a shell and cd into src/-Softie_OnlineRetail directory.
+4.Open VS Code and then open a shell and cd into src directory.

-while running the website, make sure that in packet.json have "main": "index.js". and the following line in index.js should not be commented out. const PORT = process.env.PORT|| 5000 app.listen(PORT,function(){
-    console.log("Listening on port "+PORT);
- })

 5.To run frontend.

--->Open terminal and cd into src/-Softie_OnlineRetail directory.
+-->Open terminal and cd into src directory.
 -->in the terminal,type 'cd client'
 -->install dependencies using 'npm install' command.
 If you get any errors, then use 'npm install -f' command on terminal.
 -->to run frontend, use 'npm start' command.